-Pursuant to the SB 71 statute, CAEATFA was granted emergency rulemaking authority under Public Resources Code Section 26011.8(i).
-This authority provides CAEATFA with the ability to make modifications or changes to the regulations in an expedited manner.
+CAEATFA's statute provides ability to utilize the emergency rulemaking authority when promulgating regulations (Public Resources Code Section 26011.8(i)).
+This authority provides CAEATFA with the ability to make modifications or changes to the regulations in an expedited manner, while ultimately completing the rulemaking process in the standard manner.

 The emergency rulemaking process requires that CAEATFA provide notice of the emergency rulemaking action five days prior to submitting the modifications to OAL for approval, and provides a five day public comment period.
-OAL has 10 calendar days to review the regulations, which will be in effect for 180 days (and two 90-day readoptions if necessary) while Staff undergoes the regular rulemaking process.
+OAL has 10 calendar days to review the regulations, which will be in effect for 180 days (and two 90-day re-adoptions, if necessary) while staff proceeds with the regular rulemaking process.